 Next, you want to file for eviction and send the squatters an eviction notice.
 Many squatters will leave once they realize you are serious about regaining control of your property, so simply filing this notice will be enough.

 In some regions, you need to let your local government know you have given the squatter an eviction notice.
 Check your local office to make sure you filed all of the appropriate paperwork along the way.
 In Ontario, you will file your notice with the Landlord and Tenant Board (LTB).

 If the squatter still will not leave the property, it is time to officially file with the courts for the squatter removal process to begin.
 You have a right to claim back your property, but you will need to use the court system to get it back safely and legally.

-This will involve you filing an application for eviction with CLEO.
+This will involve you filing an application for eviction with LTB.
 The Board will review your application and set up a hearing with you to figure out the situation as soon as possible.

-Contact a local lawyer and set up to file for the rightful possession of your property.
+You may want to consider contacting a paralegal or lawyer and setting up to file for the rightful possession of your property.
 They will send the eviction process along to the courts.
-Usually, the process takes about three weeks in total.
+Usually, the process can take anywhere from a few weeks to a few months, depending on the Board’s caseload.
 Once you have a ruling from the court, you can finally remove the squatters and get your property back.

 4. Hire A Helping Hand

 Once the court has made a ruling, you can call the police to help you enforce it.
 All eviction notices must be served by a Sheriff in Ontario.
 Most squatters will leave before this is necessary, but you should be aware that there may be cases where you need to get the Sheriff involved.